-The term 'Refinancing Boom' is included in the Economics edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.
+'Refinancing Boom' is explained in detail and with examples in the Real Estate edition of the Herold Financial Dictionary, which you can get from Amazon in Ebook or Paperback edition.

 A refinancing boom refers to the points in the market where the share of the refinance mortgage applications is greater than 50% of the total applications.
 This is the definition that home lending agency giant Freddie Mac employs.
 They determine both the start and the end of ref booms based on this 50% of MBA’s survey figure for the weekly applications.
 This information provides data for both government and nonconforming loans alongside the traditional loans making it a good all inclusive basis.

 Under this Freddie definition, the refinancing boom began in 2008 in the third quarter.
 It lasted almost six years into 2014.
 This made it the longest lasting refi boom since Freddie Mac began issuing its quarterly report on refinance activity back in 1990.
 It was actually during the week of May 2nd that the share of refi applications declined under 50%.

 The week before this gave a warning that volume would drop below that critical level as total application volume reached its lowest level since December in 2000.
 Even though refi applications rose above 50% the following week May 9th, this still represented a break in the statistics that Freddie Mac utilizes.
 This explains why they described the end of the long lasting refi boom in May of 2014.

 Because of this it is not easy to concretely define when these refi booms start and finish as the market share of loan volume that is refinancing can fluctuate.
 Besides this overall mortgage activity volume can be down in total, and yet the market still can be called a refi boom if the refi percentages exceed 50%.
 This is why there are other competing definitions of what constitutes a refi boom.